React Props and React State — A Complete Guide (2025)

 Conclusion

-Props and state are the cornerstones of React development, but the ecosystem around them keeps evolving.
-By combining them with hooks, context, and new React 18 features, you’ll build applications that are both performant and scalable.
+Props and state are the cornerstones of React development.
+By combining them with React hooks, the Context API, and React 18 concurrent features, you'll build applications that are both performant and scalable.